rutomustgo/NETFLIX-DATA-ANALYSIS-PROJECT/README.md

 ) AS t
 WHERE director_name = 'Rajiv Chilaka';
 ```
-Objective: List all content directed by 'Rajiv Chilaka'.

-13. List All TV Shows with More Than 5 Seasons
+8. List All TV Shows with More Than 5 Seasons

 ```sql
 SELECT *